FredBoat/Quarterdeck/README.md

 Please see the main repo for more information on the FredBoat project: [https://github.com/Frederikam/FredBoat](https://github.com/Frederikam/FredBoat)

 This repository is home to FredBoat's internal database backend.
-This this point, this is not a public API of any sorts.
+At this point, this is not a public API of any sorts.
 Any documentation found here is aimed at FreBoat developers.
 Future development of the API might include additional, semi-public services.